 The approval is specifically for men who failed to respond to prior treatment with Xtandi (enzalutamid) or Zytiga (abiraterone acetate), two hormone therapies.
 The FDA based its decision on results from the Phase 3 PROfound trial.

 Lynparza is a poly ADP-ribose polymerase (PARP) inhibitor.
 PARP is an enzyme that repairs damaged DNA.
 It also plays an important role in DNA replication, recombination, and transcription.
 Blocking the activity of PARP increases the sensitivity of tumor cells to cancer treatments.

 In vitro studies have shown that its toxic effect on cells may be through the inhibition of PARP activity, increasing the formation of PARP-DNA complexes, leading to cell death.

 Lynparza in clinical trials

-The combination of Lynparza with other anti-cancer agents that decrease the activity of bone marrow may prolong the toxic effect of the drug.
+The combination of Lynparza with other anti-cancer agents that decrease the activity of bone marrow may prolong the toxic effects of the therapy.

-The most common adverse reactions caused by Lynparza recorded in clinical studies include anemia, nausea, fatigue, gastric problems, headache, muscle pains, dermatitis, and abdominal discomfort.
+The most common adverse reactions that researchers recorded in clinical studies included anemia, nausea, fatigue, gastric problems, headache, muscle pains, dermatitis, and abdominal discomfort.